 • Flash card work building up children’s bank of automatically known ‘core’ words when reading.

 • 1:1 book share with a focus on building each child’s fluency.

 Success is measured both through children’s attainment in formal assessments and through ongoing formative assessments made by teachers.
-AfL within lessons demonstrates how effectively children are using reading skills taught.
+Assessment within lessons demonstrates how effectively children are using reading skills taught.

 Children are also given resources, I.e. sound cards, additional decodable books etc. to use at home.
 This is to enable frequent practise of skills being taught at school.
 Class teachers meet with parents/carers during parents evenings to explain how to use the cards before they are sent home.

-Ongoing CPD and dialogue between support staff and the reading team leads is an essential element that ensures success for all children.
+Ongoing CPD and dialogue between support staff and class teachers is an essential element that ensures success for all children.